Aniara (film): Plot

-On board, the Mimarobe finds her usually unimportant job becoming more popular and necessary than ever, as passengers crave the Mima to soothe them from claustrophobia and panic attacks.
-After three years the Mima becomes one of the most important functions necessary to keep calm on board the ship.
-With so many people bringing their horrific memories of Earth's destruction to the Mima, it becomes overwhelmed and self-destructs, committing suicide.
-Though the Mimarobe had asked the captain for a month of rest for the Mima, she is blamed for the machine's malfunction and imprisoned.
+Soon, the Mimarobe finds her usually unimportant job becoming more popular and necessary than ever, as passengers use the Mima as an escape from their current situation.
+After three years, the Mima becomes one of the most important functions necessary to keep calm on board the ship.
+With so many people bringing their horrific memories of Earth's destruction to the Mima, it becomes overwhelmed and self-destructs, dying by suicide.
+Though the Mimarobe had asked the captain for a month of rest for the Mima, she is blamed for the machine's malfunction and is imprisoned.
+Isagel, a pilot and the Mimarobe's lover, is also imprisoned following a physical conflict with Captain Chefone regarding the punishment of the Mimarobe.

-By the fourth year, cults have developed, and suicides lead the Mimarobe and Isagel, a former pilot, who is now the Mimarobe's lover, to be granted releases and reassigned to work.
-The Mimarobe and Isagel join a fertility cult dedicated to Mima, which leaves Isagel pregnant after an orgy.
-She suffers from depression during her pregnancy and is tempted to end the child's life after it is born.
-The Mimarobe wants to build a "beam-screen", a projection device acting as a mimic of Mima to alleviate Isagel's depression, while Captain Chefone forbids her from doing so and orders her to focus on educating children in the hopes that one or more of them might be able to discover a way to return them to Mars.
+By the fourth year, mass suicides and developing cults lead the Mimarobe and Isagel to be granted release and reassigned to work.
+They join a fertility cult dedicated to the Mima, and soon Isagel becomes pregnant after an orgy.
+She suffers from depression during her pregnancy and is tempted to end the child's life after he is born.
+The Mimarobe wants to build a "beam-screen", a projection device acting as a mimic of Mima to alleviate Isagel's and the other passengers' depression, but Captain Chefone forbids her from doing so.
+He instead orders her to focus on educating the children, in hopes that one or more of them may discover a way to return them to Mars.